 - Rheumatic Fever :Overview page providing important information on this topic.

-- Information from the Mayo Clinic: Rheumatic fever is a serious inflammatory condition that can affect many parts of your body — heart, joints, nervous system and skin.
+- Information from the Heart Foundation: Rheumatic fever is a serious inflammatory condition that can affect many parts of your body — heart, joints, nervous system and skin.
 Although rheumatic fever can occur at any age, it most frequently occurs in children between the ages of 6 and 15 years.
 The disease is twice as common in females as it is in males.

 - General overview of Rheumatic Fever